 II.
-ELIGIBILITY
+Eligibility

-- Applicants must not hold another stipend award at the same time as the Canadian Blood Services Graduate Fellowship. - Applicants must be engaged in full-time training in research in a graduate program at a Canadian university leading to a Ph.D. or combined health professional Ph.D. program.
-While priority will be given to applicants enrolled in a PhD Program, applications from applicants enrolled in an MSc Program will be considered, if, at the applicant's institution, it is not possible to register directly in the PhD stream.
-Applicants registered solely for a Master's degree will not be considered. - The program is open to both Canadians and citizens of other countries. - Applicants must be enrolled in a training program that includes actual involvement in research and not only courses in research methods. - Applicants' proposed research must be relevant to one or more of the research priorities described in Section I of these Guidelines. - The proposed primary academic supervisor must be prepared to host the successful applicant in their laboratory for the duration of the training (2-4 years).
+- Applicants must not hold another competitive stipend award at the same time as the Canadian Blood Services Graduate Fellowship. - Applicants must be engaged in full-time training in research in a graduate program at a Canadian university leading to a Ph.D. or combined health professional Ph.D. program. - Priority will be given to applicants enrolled in a Ph.D. program.
+However, applications from trainees enrolled in a Master's program will be considered, if, at their institution, it is not possible to register directly in the Ph.D. stream and they intend to transfer to the Ph.D. program.
+If the GFP Fellowship application is successful, the awardee must transfer to a Ph.D. program, or defend their Master's thesis and be free to graduate, prior to starting their Fellowship. - The Fellowship is open to Canadians and citizens of other countries. - Applicants must be enrolled in a training program that includes actual involvement in research and not only courses in research methods. - Applicants' proposed research must be relevant to one or more of the research priorities described in Section I of these Guidelines. - The proposed primary academic supervisor must be affiliated with a Canadian academic institution and be prepared to host the successful applicant in their research group for the duration of the training (2-4 years).